oktadev/okta-blog/_source/_posts/2024-02-27-spring-security-pkce.md

 Restart the application.
 Now the **Logout** link will end the session at Auth0, and the browser will redirect to the Universal Login page.

-### Enable PKCE for confidential clients with custom HttpSecurity
+## Enable PKCE when using Okta Starter and custom HttpSecurity

 You can customize the OIDC login by defining your own web security, adding a custom `LogoutSuccessHandler` for making the application redirect to the base URL after the logout.